merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Visualizing SNV profiles as a network

-Finally, you can generate an XML description of the SNV profiles you have generated using `anvi-gen-variability-profile` program, using the program `anvi-gen-variability-network`:
+You can ALSO generate an XML description of the SNV profiles you have generated using `anvi-gen-variability-profile` program, using the program `anvi-gen-variability-network`:

 ``` bash
 anvi-gen-variability-network -i E-faecalis-SNVs.txt \